ruthgn/Ames-Housing-Price-Prediction-App/README.md

 # Ames-Housing-Price-Prediction

-This repository contains data and code used to build a machine learning web app to predict house prices in Ames, Iowa.
+This repository contains all the data and code used to build a machine learning web app to predict house prices in Ames, Iowa.

 Click [here](link pending) to access the app.